eeditiones/e-editiones-website/pages/how-to-contribute.md

 ## Help with funding

 We're happy to join funding bids which relate to the goals of our society or accept partners contributing seed funds to the proposals we make.
 Need a feature but can't finance it in full?
 Please get in touch and we'll try to pool resources within our community to make it happen.
-Last but not least, we have a [Donate](https://www.paypal.com/donate?hosted_button_id=ST7PNHJK3FMX8) button and your contributions go into open source development.
+Last but not least, see our [Donate](/donate/) page — your contributions go into open source development.

 ## Share your expertise